streamingfast/firehose-docs/content/operators/concepts/principles.md

 Richer external data processes allow devs to simplify contracts, and lower on-chain operation costs.

+---

 ### Modeling With Extreme Care

 The data model we use to ingest protocol data was modeled with extreme care.
-We discovered peculiarities of many different protocols the hard way.
+We discovered peculiarities of several protocols the hard way.

 Some subtle interpretations of bits of data produced by a blockchain (e.g.: the meaning of a reverted call within the call stack of an Ethereum transaction) are such that, if enough information is not surfaced from the source,